-If you’re regularly handling issues with your merchant services provider, it may be time to consider a switch.
+If you’re regularly handling issues with your merchant services provider, it may be time to consider processor switching and a new merchant account.
 If you’ve already been through this process, you’re likely hesitant to start all over again.
 That’s why we have created this step-by-step guide to help you cover every necessary piece of a processing change.

 1. Start with the point-of-sale